 ORDERS: Email orders to Denise@ShopImageMarketing.com

-SPOT COLOR IMPRINTS: Imprinting may be limited to the number of colors that can be imprinted, with the first color being included in the base price.
+SPOT COLOR IMPRINTS: Imprinting may be limited to the number of colors that can be printed on an item, with the first color being included in the base price.
 Usually it is 1, 2, or 3 colors maximum.
-There is a charge for each color's setup and each color's running/imprint.
+There is a charge for each color's setup and each color's running/printing.
 Black and white production-ready art is required.
 Multi-color art must be color separated.
 Not all colors are available as standard ink colors.
 Many manufacturers offer color-matching for an additonal fee.
 Please refer to the "PMS" definition.

 4-COLOR PROCESS IMPRINTS: Also referred to as full-color printing or digital printing.
 It is best used when there is a large amount of color in a logo.
 Not all products can be imprinted with full color.
 Cost of setup is dependent on the product to be imprinted.
 Artwork must be CMYK, and no less than 300 dpi at 100% actual size or larger.
 Exact color matching is not possible with this process.

 BLEED: If imprint is to be printed to the edge of an item, art must extend off the edge by 1/4" per edge.
+The page size must be increased accordingly.
 Please call for assistance.

 ARTWORK FILE TYPES AND PREPARATION: Digital files must be compatible with the following programs and formats.
 Please follow specific instruction for each program.
 Screens must be between 15% and 65%.
 All text must be converted to outlines.

 ADOBE ILLUSTRATOR: Vector art (created or drawn) without any placed images.
-File types EPS or PDF.
+File types EPS, SVG or PDF.

 ADOBE INDESIGN: Multi-page vector art (created or drawn) with placed images.
 File types EPS or PDF.